 –My counter-story starts this way:

-Now, if the economy weren’t so dumb it might insist that this just can’t go on.
-But the dollar bills are saying, in their cacophonous way, that the buck doesn’t stop–here or anywhere for that matter.
-Always-late capitalism has been going on for so long, it might be better to assume what stops first will not be late capitalism but calling it such. . .
+Now, if the economy weren’t so dumb it might insist that this can’t go on.
+But dollar bills are saying, in their cacophonous way, that the buck doesn’t stop–here or anywhere.
+Always-late capitalism has been going on for so long, it’s more likely what stops first will not be late capitalism but calling it that. . .